 Creating an artificial painter which can paint like any famous artist by learning from his / her past collections.

-Do you the answer is “YES”.
+Do you believe that machines are capable of accomplishing these tasks?
+To your surprise the answer is “YES”.

 Of course, these are difficult tasks to automate, but Generative Adversarial Networks (GANs) have started making some of these tasks possible.